hanipatel2510/python-task-project1/README.md

 # python-task-project1
-# PR.
-1 Fundamental Booster - Personal Data Collector
+# 1. Fundamental Booster - Personal Data Collector

 This project is a command-line Python application designed to collect user data, analyze its properties (data types and memory addresses), and perform calculations like estimating the user's birth year.